Prepping Your Home’s HVAC Equipment for Storms

 You can’t really avoid the surge that often occurs during a storm, but you can safeguard your Heating, Ventilation and Air Conditioning (HVAC) equipment from it.
 Put in a high-quality surge protector where any sizable appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut down your heating system if there’s an increase in the line voltage.
 This will help safeguard the electrical components in your heating and cooling equipment that the power surge could hurt.
 Make sure you never touch any electrical components, and seek expert help if you are not comfortable using surge protectors properly.

 Your loved ones and you need to find shelter first and foremost, but if there is time, shut off your heating and air conditioning system and cover the outdoor system with a tarp.
 Before turning your system back on after the storm, be sure to remove the tarp and get rid of any debris.

 This, Too, Shall Pass

-Once the storm is over, be sure the system is safe before turning on your HVAC system.
-To begin, confirm there are no signs of damage and get rid of any debris surrounding the system.
-Try to examine and make sure there is no visible harm to any of the refrigerant or electrical lines running from your air conditioner.
-Call 859-905-0834 for an equipment inspection if it looks like there may have been any damage or flooding to the air conditioning.
-Once you’ve had the system inspected by an expert to ensure safe working, turn the HVAC system back on as soon as possible to help dry the home and restrict mold from getting into your equipment or ductwork.
+When the storm has passed, make sure the system is safe before turning your heating and cooling system back on.
+To get started, verify there are no signs of damage and remove any debris from around the equipment.
+Try to evaluate and confirm there is no noticeable harm to any of the refrigerant or electrical lines running from your air conditioner.
+Call 866-397-3787 for an equipment inspection if it looks like there may have been any damage or flooding to the air conditioning.
+Once you’ve had the system checked by an expert to ensure safe operation, turn the heating and cooling system back on immediately to help dry the home and restrict mold from getting into the equipment or ductwork.